interledger/rafiki/packages/documentation/src/content/docs/concepts/accounting/accounts-and-transfers.md

 | ---------------- | --------------- |
 | Outgoing Payment | Wallet Address |

 - Example: Send a WM Payment of 2 USD over SPSP to a wallet address.
-Sender and receiver have wallet addresss at the same Rafiki.
+Sender and receiver have wallet addresses at the same Rafiki.

 <table class="accounting-table not-content">
   <tr class="header-row">